 At Dixons McMillan Academy, we adhere to a set of routines in every lesson.
 Each routine has a specific purpose and scholars and staff strive for 100% consistency in classroom routines every single day.
 These routines allow scholars to develop their learning with minimal disruption, demonstrate respect for teachers and fellow scholars and serve to maximise the efficiency and productivity of every lesson.

 We use prisms to communicate effectively with teachers during lessons, in a way that is respectful and does not disrupt others.
 Each prism has coloured sides: green signifies confidence to continue working; amber signifies that a scholar is struggling with their work; and red signifies that a scholar is stuck and requires help immediately.
-By using the prisms, teachers are able to identify scholars that need support more quickly.
+By using the prisms, teachers are able to identify scholars who need support more quickly.

 Scholars line up at the entrance of the classroom before each lesson.
 On entering, they set their prisms to green.
 This allows the lesson to start promptly, so that learning time is maximised.